AliHBambora/FoodDeliveryUI/README.md

 2.)
 Once the clone is done , run 'npm install' in the project directory to install all the required dependencies of the project.

 3).
-Run the project using 'npm start'.
+Run the React app using 'npm start'.

+4).
+Open another terminal simultaneously and run 'nodemon server' for running the express server.

 ## Project UI